Friday, September 7, 2012

 David Phelps started for the Yankees, and he had nothing.
 He allowed 4 runs in the 1st inning, including a home run by Matt Wieters.
 The Yankees got a run back in the top of the 4th, only for the O's to wipe that out in the bottom of the inning, and to add another in the 6th.

 That 6th inning was pitched by Joba Chamberlain.
 What a shame: Joba had so much promise, and Yankee management has completely messed him up.
 He's a decent enough guy, but still needs to grow up: He was the classic "million-dollar arm with a five-cent head."
 When he arrived in 2007, his ERA was 0.38 and his WHIP was 0.750.
-Between injuries and Yankee management playing with his head further, his ERA has ballooned to 8.71 and his WHIP to 2.226.
-That Joe Girardi included Joba in the bullpen parade and got away with only allowing one run is lucky indeed.
+Between injuries and Yankee management playing with his head further, his ERA for this season has ballooned to 8.71 and his WHIP to 2.226.
+That Joe Girardi included Joba in the bullpen parade and got away with only allowing 1 run is lucky indeed.

 I didn't see what happened next.
 I needed a lift.
 Joe Biden and then Barack Obama gave it to me.